Grelot/blog/content/articles/style-and-writing-in-the-21-century/index.md

+## The Curse of Knowledge

+Does not occur to the writer that readers...
+* have learned their jargon
+* do know the intermediate steps that seem too obvious to mention
+* can visualize a scene currently in the writer's mind's eye

+And so the writer does not bother to...
+* explain the jargon
+* spell out the logic
+* supply the concrete details

+**How to overcome the curse?**

+1. Get a flesh and blood person to read your writting.
+It can be your mother or yourself several days later.
+2. Allow your reader to form a mental image based on what you're writting.
+  * An idea is not a string of words, the mind must grasp it
+  * Use concrete examples
+  * Use visual metaphors and symboles instead of abstract terms

 ## Conclusion

 Modern linguistic and cognitive science provide better ways of enhancing our writing.
 A model of prose communication, the **classic style** in which language is a window on the world.
 We better understand how language works as a way of converting a web of thoughts into a string of words.
 The main reason writing remains difficult, however, is the **curse of knowledge**.
 A challenge every writer must recognize and overcome.